cevi/automatic_walk-time_tables/python_program/Readme.md

 ## Test and Debug Tools

-Make sure that your system fulfill the prerequisites as described in the section above, i.g. you should be able to run the `automatic_walk_time_tables` script locally using python3.
+Make sure that your system fulfills the prerequisites as described in the section above, i.e. you should be able to run the `automatic_walk_time_tables` script locally using python3.

 ## About swisstopo Services